-To accomplish the company's objectives, the company deals with some related companies with the same terms of the other parties, it delegates some assignments in El Rehab City's project to them, and it may as well

-Pay off or settle some balances on behalf of them, these transactions balances appeared in the Assets and Liabilities in the financial position.

-Alexandria Company for construction S.A.E is the main contractor for the companies' projects under the contracts signed with the companies.
+To accomplish the company's objectives, the company deals with the related parties at the same terms with the other parties through delegating the implementation of some assignments and contracts in subsidiaries projects, as well as paying some amounts on behalf of those companies and settling some amounts paid from or to other parties, the balances resulted from these transactions recorded within the assets and liabilities in the statement of financial position.
+Alexandria Company For Construction S.A.E is the main contractor for the company's projects according to the contracts signed with the companies.

-Short term benefits paid from the holding company amounted to LE 702,043 in 31 March 2021 as salaries and rewards according to paragraph no. 17 of EAS no.15.
+Short term benefits paid by the Holding company amounted to LE 3,891,732 in 30 June 2021 as salaries and rewards according to EAS no.15.

-TMG Company for real estate and tourism investment -some of the board members participate in it - owns 43.16% of Talaat Mostafa Group Holding.
+TMG Company For Real Estate and Tourism Investment -a company owned by some of the Board Members of Talaat Mostafa Group Holding - owns 43.16% of Talaat Mostafa Group Holding

-The most significant related party transactions that is included in the Financial Position statement:
+The most significant related party balances that is included in the statement of financial position:

-Contractors Guaranties Contractors ""Storage Advance payments Due from Alexandria for construction LE LE LE LE LE company as of 31 March 2021 953,162,813 1,891,740,939 437,538,941 1,900,240,740 98,173,143 Contractors Guaranties Contractors "Storage Advance payments Due from LE LE LE LE LE Alexandria for construction company as of 31 December 2020 1,062,701,089 1,720,049,770 478,901,496 1,800,790,005 98,173,143
+Contractors LE Guaranties LE Contractors "Storage" LE Advance payments LE Due from LE Alexandria for construction company as of 30 June 2021 884,372,274 1,923,999,666 478,795,155 1,790,287,006 98,173,143 Contractors Guaranties Contractors ""Storage Advance payments Due from LE LE LE LE LE Alexandria for construction company as of 31 December 2020 1,062,701,089 1,720,049,770 478,901,496 1,800,790,005 98,173,143

-NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS As of 31 March 2021
+NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS As of 30 June 2021